 Projects we have supported include a connectivity and accessibility study in the Soho Road, Birmingham Business Improvement District (BID) area, a prospectus for Cannock Chase identifying investment and development opportunities and more recently a study which will update the growth plan for Shirley Town Centre.

-In our Strategic Economic Plan (SEP), GBSLEP sets out the objective to ‘develop thriving towns and local centres’.
-This objective recognises that, whilst Birmingham as a regional core city provides a natural focal point for increasing growth and investment, the surrounding towns and local centres also form a crucial part of the economic fabric of the region.
+In our Strategic Economic Plan (SEP), we set out the objective to ‘develop thriving towns and local centres’ recognising that, whilst Birmingham as a regional core city provides a natural focal point for increasing growth and investment, the surrounding towns and local centres also form a crucial part of the economic fabric of the region.
 However, our town and local centres face challenges to their competitiveness as they make the transition from a retail dominated core to wider social hubs that can offer a variety of opportunities including leisure, culture, and residential.
-This will require carefully targeted investment to ensure that they can remain vibrant and can support the wider growth of Greater Birmingham.

-We are therefore developing a Towns and Local Centres (TLC) Strategy that will take a co-ordinated view of regeneration activity in towns and local centres across the GBSLEP area, ensuring maximum benefit from the range of projects being delivered, and thereby helping to deliver the growth ambitions set out in the SEP.
+We have therefore developed a Towns and Local Centres (TLC) Framework that takes a co-ordinated view of regeneration activity in towns and local centres across the GBSLEP area, ensuring maximum benefit from the range of projects being delivered, and thereby helping to deliver the growth ambitions set out in the SEP.
 This approach recognises the GBSLEP area as an eco-system: whilst Birmingham is the focal point, the surrounding towns and local centres provide distinct, complementary, and supporting offers to the city centre.

 Download the TLC Framework technical report here.